lgdd/lfr-cli/README.md

 ## Getting Started

-Checkout the [release page](https://github.com/lgdd/liferay-cli/releases) to download the binary for your distribution.

-For macOS, you can install it using [Homebrew](https://brew.sh):
+For macOS or Linux, you can install it using [Homebrew](https://brew.sh):
 ```shell
 brew tap lgdd/homebrew-tap
 brew install liferay-cli
 ```

+Checkout the [release page](https://github.com/lgdd/liferay-cli/releases) to download the binary for your distribution.

 ### Examples: